iturdikulov/notes/Git.md

 ### Git remote

-How add remote repo, can we use relative path?
+How to add remote repo, can we use relative path?
 <br class="f">
-Use this command to add a remote repo:
-`git remote add <name> <uri>`
-Yes you can use relative path, like `../some_other_repo/`.
+Use this command to add a remote repo: `git remote add <name> <uri>` Yes you can use relative path, like `../some_other_repo/`.

 How to list remote origin?
 <br class="f">